 No contract, cancel any time

 iZettle Pro is a straightforward EPOS system made for restaurants and other types of small food businesses.
 It runs only on iPad and is synced in the cloud, but can run many functions smoothly offline (card payments will need a network connection).
-It works perfectly with iZettle Reader, which is purchased at a low price, after which iZettle Pro users only pay a fixed 1.25% rate for card payments.
+It works perfectly with the cheap iZettle Reader, which only costs a fixed 1.25% rate for card payments for iZettle Pro users.

 They offer customer support every day of the week, but only during working hours between 10am and 7pm through phone, email and live chat through the app.
 The online help section provides plenty of guidance if you prefer to find answers yourself. iZettle generally ranks highly for their service and products.
 In fact, it is the most popular mobile card reader provider in the UK.